 You can even use Polls to get some input for your content.
 If you need some ideas on how to us Twitter polls, you can find more information on Twitter Polls here.

 16. Actively grow your audience

 Did you know that social media audiences and newsletter lists grow old with time?
 If you have a couple of thousands of followers and an active audience, it may not be like that in a couple of weeks or months.
-You can never simply sit back and be content with what audience you have: People change profession, they leave social networks to try something new, and they loose interest in a newsletter.
+You can never simply sit back and be content with what audience you have: People change professions, they leave social networks to try something new, and they lose interest in a newsletter.
 An audience decays!

 That also means to stay at the same engagement level with your audience, you will need to keep actively growing your lists and followers.